Knowing your breasts

 Tomosynthesis, also known as 3D mammogram, uses X-ray to create a three-dimensional imaging of the breast.
 It has been shown to increase breast cancer detection as compared to traditional 2D mammogram.
 In addition, it is more comfortable as it places less pressure on breast.

 Breast ultrasound uses high-frequency sound waves to produce two-dimensional image of breast tissue.
 In the past, ultrasound was not considered as a breast screening tool.
-But as dense breast is common among Hong Kong women and mammogram is less effective in breast cancer detection in dense breast, ultrasound should be considered as an additional screening option.
+But as dense breast is common among Hong Kong women, ultrasound should be considered as an additional screening option.
 When mammogram and breast ultrasound are used together, we can have a comprehensive assessment of breast tissue.

 > If you have any questions or concerns, please feel free to schedule a consultation appointment with our surgeons.